Marketing lessons from 'The Jetsons'

 ADVERTISEMENT ~ Amazon

-As an Amazon affiliate, I earn a percentage for every purchase with my referral link.
+As an Amazon affiliate, I earn a percentage from each product purchased using my referral link.

 But fans of the ’60s (or ’80s) “The Jetsons” managed to make their tech-savvy businesses and home life more cool than it is invasive.
 There were no Echo users who had recorded conversations sent to someone’s employer.
 Hackers weren’t breaking into Amazon Ring to harass small children.
 Alexa and Google Home weren’t targeting users for phishing out unauthorized password changes.